Cifram/greact/README.md

 To contribute to GReact, follow the standard GitHub process: create a fork, make your changes, and then make a pull request.
 It will be reviewed, and some alterations may be request, but if and when it's approved, it'll be integrated.

 Please follow the coding style already in use.
+Much of this can be enforced with the settings in omnisharp.json.
+If using VS Code, it's recommended to turn on the omnisharp auto-formatter.

 Any substantial new functionality or redesigns should get an issue first, so it can be opened to discussion before you put in a lot of work on it.
 Nothing is worse than putting a ton of work into a change only to have it refused because it's contrary to the vision of the project.